ParkYoungWoong/imazip/README.md

 ### thumbnail.height

-Sets the height of the thumbnail to be output.
+Sets the height of the thumbnail to be output.<br/>
 In most cases, it is recommended that you only use `maxSize` without `height`(`width`).

 - Type: `Number`,